 Material: 100% Recycled Polyester | Weight: 4.1 oz

 The Patagonia Capilene Cool Daily provides great comfort and versatility for a stellar price.
 If you want to add more flair to your runs, Patagonia offers this shirt in a wide array of colors.
-We are impressed with the cool feel of the fabric, even on hot days.
+We are impressed by the fabric's cool feel, even on hot days.
 It's one of our favorites for daily use and a variety of activities.
-The Capilene fabric is sleek and simple and contains no extra features that tend to be overkill, like ultrasonic welds and seams.
+The Capilene fabric is sleek and simple, with no extra features that tend to be overkill, like ultrasonic welds and seams.
 The simplicity of the design helps keep the price low, and as one tester said, “I don't need all the bells and whistles, I just want a basic shirt that gets the job done.”.
-Due to its synthetic fabric, it will retain some warmth even when wet and does not suffer from sagging, a common issue with natural fabrics.
+Its synthetic fabric will retain some warmth even when wet and does not suffer from sagging, a common issue with natural fabrics.

-The Capilene Cool Daily lacks some breathability compared to the more expensive shirts we tested.
+The Capilene Cool Daily lacks the breathability of the more expensive shirts we tested.
 And those in extremely hot or humid climates may desire something that absorbs less moisture and dries more quickly.
-If you need a more breathable option for days when the temperature peaks or seating might be high, the Ultimate Direction Nimbus Tee is a potential contender.
 But you should strongly consider the Capilene Cool Daily if you want a shirt that can do it all at an amazing price.

-The only drawback with the Ibex Merino Tencel is the cost.
+The only drawback with the Ibex Paradox Short Sleeve Tee is the cost.
 The Patagonia Capilene Cool Daily is a versatile shirt that is less expensive, though possibly not as warm or suited to layering.
-Even so, the price point of the Ibex is directly comparable to other natural fabric shirts we tested.
+Even so, the price point of the Ibex is directly comparable to that of other natural-fabric shirts we tested.
 If you plan on running only in hot conditions, we recommend a lighter, more breathable shirt.
-For a hot weather alternative, check out the HOKA Glide.
-Not only is it exceptionally breathable, lightweight, and fast drying, but it will save you money.
 Overall, the Ibex is an excellent choice if you want a T-shirt that can handle a wide range of conditions across multiple seasons.

 How We Tested